Edward Greenspon

 Greenspon is a former managing editor of the Globe's Report on Business Section and was the Globe's Ottawa bureau chief before becoming editor-in-chief.
-He was the founding editor of Globeandmail.com.
+He was the founding editor of globeandmail.com.

+Greenspon is currently co-Chair of the Future of Canada Centre and an executive advisor with Deloitte Canada.

 Early life

 Greenspon was born in Montreal, Quebec, on March 26, 1957.
 His father, Mortimer Greenspon, was an insurance agent and financial planner, while his mother, Rosalie, was a teacher.
 Edward Greenspon's first job was as a paperboy for the now defunct Montreal Star.
 Greenspon's interest in journalism began as the Watergate scandal broke.
 Inspired by Bob Woodward and Carl Bernstein, he chose to go to Ottawa and study journalism and political science at Carleton University.

 Education

 Greenspon began his journalism career at Carleton University.
 While living on campus he worked for the residence newspaper, The Resin.
 Greenspon broke a story of corruption with the residence student government.
 He exposed student officials who misappropriated student fees to buy champagne, lobsters, and cigars.
 The story was soon picked up by the Ottawa Citizen.
 Later, the disgraced treasurer was denied a job at the Canadian Security Intelligence Service (CSIS) after a background check revealed the article in the Citizen.
 Greenspon graduated from Carleton in 1979 with honours.
 He earned an M.Sc. at the London School of Economics after winning a Commonwealth Scholarship.
-He is the co-author of two books and winner of the Hyman Solomon Prize for public policy writing.

 After stints with papers in Western Canada, Greenspon went on to study with the assistance of a Commonwealth Scholarship at the London School of Economics in England.
 He received his master's degree in politics and government in 1985.